graphtastic/platform/docs/design/tome--graphtastic-platform-docker.md

 This workflow details how a developer makes a change to a vendored dependency and contributes it back, demonstrating the power of the architecture.

 1.  **Initial Setup:** A developer clones the `supergraph-cncf` Hub repository and runs `make deps`.
-This performs a full clone of `federated-graph-core`, `subgraph-blogs`, `subgraph-youtube`, and all other dependencies into the local `./vendor/` directory.
+This performs a full clone of `federated-graph-core`, `subgraph-blogs`, `subgraph-youtube`, and all other dependencies into the local `./.deps/` directory.

 2.  **Making a Change:** The developer needs to add a new field to the `Blogs` subgraph.
-    *   They navigate to the already-cloned repository: `cd ./vendor/subgraph-blogs/`.
+    *   They navigate to the already-cloned repository: `cd ./.deps/subgraph-blogs/`.
     *   They create a new branch from the version that was checked out: `git checkout -b feat/add-author-field`.
     *   They open the schema file (`blogs.graphql`) and the relevant source code and make their changes directly.

 3.  **Testing the Change:**
+4.  *   Since subgraphs "stand alone" are are runnable in isolation, the developer can test their subgraph schema changes within the context of the subgraph repo (e.g. `./.deps/subgraph-blogs`), enabling subgraph iteration and testing directly.
-    *   From the **root of the `supergraph-cncf` project**, they run `make up` or `docker compose restart subgraph-blogs-service`.
+    *   From the **root of the supergraph (e.g. `supergraph-cncf`) project**, they run `make up` or `docker compose restart subgraph-blogs-service`.
-    *   Because the `compose.yaml` files use bind mounts for schemas and source code, Docker Compose will use the **locally modified files** from `./vendor/subgraph-blogs/`.
+    *   Because the `compose.yaml` files use bind mounts for schemas and source code, Docker Compose will use the **locally modified files** from `./.deps/subgraph-blogs/`.
-    *   The developer can now run queries against the local supergraph to test their changes end-to-end, validating both the schema change and the resolver logic.
+    *   The developer can now run queries against the local supergraph to test their changes end-to-end, validating both the subgraph schema change as well as supergraph schema composition and/or other changes such as resolver logic, all locally.

-4.  **Contributing Back:** Once satisfied, the developer completes the contribution:
+5.  **Contributing Back:** Once satisfied, the developer completes the contribution:
-    *   They navigate back to `./vendor/subgraph-blogs/`.
+    *   They navigate back to `./.deps/subgraph-blogs/`.
     *   They commit their work: `git commit -m "feat: Add author field to Blog"`.
     *   They push the new branch to its upstream origin: `git push -u origin feat/add-author-field`.
-    *   Finally, they open a Pull Request on the main `graphtastic/subgraph-blogs` repository.
+    *   Finally, they open a Pull Request(s) on the subgraph (e.g. `graphtastic/subgraph-blogs`) and/or supergraph repository.

 This workflow is efficient and transparent, combining the simplicity of a monorepo-like local editing experience with the structured contribution model of a multi-repo ecosystem.

+*Design note: Git sub-modules were explored and while they are an elegant solution, they are not used due to their practical complexity, cognitive overhead, and potential for error-prone workflows.
+They also demand of advanced git skills and often may result in poor developer UX and frustration.*

 **Figure 5.2: The Iterative Development and Contribution Workflow**